-Welcome to the Brown University Center for Environmental Health and Technology!
+Welcome to the Brown University Center for Children's Environmental Health

 - Provides a hub at Brown University and across the region for children’s environmental health research and action;

 - Provides diverse learning opportunities for trainees from any academic background to engage in children’s environmental health research or practice;

 - Facilitates translation of environmental health research into action through engagement of governments, communities, and individuals.

 On this website, you'll find information about our research, teaching, and outreach activities, as well as about the people that make all this possible.
 Follow us on Twitter to keep up with Center news and events.